spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 Save the pipeline

-Go to the pipeline screen by clicking on the back arrow next to the pipine name
+Go to the pipeline screen by clicking on the back arrow next to the pipeline name

 Click on `Start Manual Execution` for your pipeline.

-You see see a warning that your deploy stage is under an execution window.
+You will see a warning that your deploy stage is waiting for an execution window.

 ![](images/window3.png)